-Zerodha is a Flat Fee Share Broker (Also known as Budget Broker / Discount Broker / Pay Per Order Brokerage) for trading in India Stock, Commodity and Forex Market.
-It charges brokerage of 0.01% or Rs 20 per executed order, whichever is lower, irresp...
+Zerodha is a Bangalore, India based Flat Fee Share Broker (Also known as Budget Broker / Discount Broker / Pay Per Order Brokerage) for trading in Stock, Commodity and Currency Derivative.
+It charges brokerage of 0.01% or Rs 20 per executed order, wh...

 will the chittorgarh.com team pls kindly provide the exact timings for placing after market hours orders and from what time to what time can one modify or cancel the AMO placed orders. consider it very urgent and reply as quick as possible.

 i wish to know the exact status of zerodha trader regarding , placing after market hours orders. at what time do they allows after market hours orders to be placed and can we modify and reject after market hours orders in case of overnight global cues.

 77. Daily Trader Dec 28, 2012 9:47:09 AM IST | Reply

 The fund transfers from bank account to Zerodha trading account are charged at Rs 9 per transaction.
 This is major disadvantage.
 Can zerodha resolve this?

 77.1.
 Chittorgarh.com Team Dec 28, 2012 3:09:46 PM IST |

 There are various options available with Zerodha for fund transfer.
 Most of them are free.
 Please find the detail on below link: